 What is environmental DNA ?

-We currently have important advances in the field of molecular biology that allow us to filter and capture this material, for example by filtering water.
-Then, using the PCR (polymerase chain reaction) technique, some regions of the genome are copied thousands of times and sequenced.
-These sequences are then compared with databases that allow us to identify the species that left their genetic material in their wake.
+Currently, scientific advances in the field of molecular biology allow us to take and filter this material (for example, by filtering water) and then, using the PCR technique (polymerase chain reaction), copy in sequence some regions of the genome thousands of times.
+It is there that these sequences are compared with databases that allow us to

 Sun in winter, snow in summer